 Powerful Java performance monitoring tools from Dynatrace

-Dynatrace offers powerful industry-leading Java application monitoring tools that perform end-to-end performance monitoring and analysis.
+Dynatrace offers powerful industry-leading Java APM tools that perform end-to-end performance monitoring and analysis.
 Dynatrace tools monitor Java applications across multiple tiers and distributed systems and components.
 They capture full details of application transactions while also providing infrastructure stack visibility including Linux performance monitoring .

 Java performance monitoring tools from Dynatrace include: